How Much Does Food Truck Business Insurance Cost?

 Bundle policies with the same provider

-When your commercial auto and general liability sit with different insurers, a single incident at the truck can become a dispute over which policy responds first.
+When your commercial auto and general liability sit with different insurers, a single incident involving the truck can become a dispute over which policy responds first.
 Specialty insurers focused on mobile food businesses often package general liability, commercial auto, workers' comp and commercial property together at a lower combined rate.
-Bundling also eliminates the gap dispute risk: one insurer handles claims that touch multiple coverage lines.
+Bundling also eliminates the hassle of working with multiple providers at once when an incident applies to both insurers' policies.

 insurance2 icon